 Amway is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “We oppose animal testing and our products are not tested on animals unless required by government regulations.
 Amway is in compliance with the European Union ban on animal testing of cosmetic products.
 We continue to support alternatives to animal testing through our engagement with industry trade associations which are working to support government sponsored initiatives to develop validated alternatives.”

 Amway is not owned by a parent company that tests on animals.

 No, Amway is not certified by any organizations.

 Amway might offer some vegan products, however because this company is not cruelty-free, we recommend avoiding any products they offer even if they are vegan.

 Most brands don't publicly display their full animal testing policies.
 We contact brands directly with our questions in order to get their complete policy.
 If any brand states that they, their suppliers, or any third party test on animals, the brand is listed as "not cruelty-free."

 Help spread the word by clicking the buttons below to share with your friends on Facebook, Twitter, Pinterest, or Reddit.